Konik-ai/Konik-autosniffer/README.md

 Server: stable.konik.ai – base for data collection and cross-confirmation

-Future goal: integration with Cabana for visual verification

 👥 Looking for collaborators

 We’re at the very beginning and looking for people with experience in: